laitine/colorian/README.md

 ## Build

-The application is bundled using [PyInstaller](http://www.pyinstaller.org)
+The application is bundled using [PyInstaller](http://www.pyinstaller.org) on Mac.

 To bundle for distribution run:
 ```commandline